Loss for Messi and Argentina among biggest World Cup upsets - NewsBreak

 Loss for Messi and Argentina among biggest World Cup upsets

-DOHA, Qatar — (AP) — The staggering loss for Lionel Messi and Argentina against Saudi Arabia at the World Cup is right up there with the biggest upsets in tournament history.
+DOHA, Qatar (AP) — The staggering loss for Lionel Messi and Argentina at the World Cup at the hands of Saudi Arabia is right up there with the biggest upsets in tournament history.

-Messi, who had given Argentina the lead before the Saudis came back to win 2-1, is playing at what likely is his last World Cup and chasing the one major title that's eluded him.
+Messi, who had given Argentina the lead before the Saudis came back to win 2-1, is playing at likely his last World Cup.

 Here is a look at some of the other major World Cup surprises through the years: